robdunn4/QSpice/Miscellany/README.md

 * GPIO_Pin.qsch &mdash; The sub-circuit schematic.
 Not required to use the symbol.
 Provided in lieu of an explanation/documentation.
 * GPIO_Pin.qsym &mdash; QSpice symbol (self-contained sub-circuit).

+## Message Boxes From C-Block/DLL Code

+If our DLL code encounters some unusual condition, we just write a message to the QSpice Output window and terminate the simulation.
+But what if, instead of ending the simulation, we could display a dialog box informing the user of the condition and asking what to do?

+Well, the 2025.06.26 QSpice update added a "GUI_HWND" so now we can.
+Here's a demonstration using the standard Windows MessageBox() API.

+* WinMsgBox.qsch &mdash; Example schematic.
+* WinMsgBox.cpp &mdash; Example source code.